mlrun/mlrun/docs/quick-start.md

 <a id="pipelines"></a>
 ## Pipelines

 If you have [**Kubeflow Pipelines**](https://github.com/kubeflow/pipelines) installed, you can create a workflow that runs the above functions.
-To do that, copy the following code to **workflow.py** in your project directory (we previously set the project directory as the `conf` folder under the current directory:
+To do that, copy the following code to **workflow.py** in your project directory (we previously set the project directory as the `conf` folder under the current directory):

 ```python